Wood floor framing construction

 Overhang of Floors

-Where second-floor joists over the first story wall at right angles, they are cantilevered to support the second story wall, Figure 35.
+Where second-floor joists project over the first story wall at right angles, they are cantilevered to support the second story wall, Figure 35.
 Where the overhanging wall is parallel to the second floor joists, a double joist sup- ports lookout joists which extend at right angles over the first story wall, Figure 36.
 The double joist is located inside the supporting wall at a distance equal to twice the overhang.
 Lookout joists are framed into the double joist

 by framing anchors or a ledger strip nailed at the upper edge.